Jacques Monod: Career and research

-In Monod's studies he discovered that the course work was decades behind the current biological science.
+As a student at the University of Paris, Monod discovered that the coursework was decades behind the current biological science.
 He learned from other students a little older than himself, rather than from the faculty.
 "To George Teissier he owes a preference for quantitative descriptions; André Lwoff initiated him into the potentials of microbiology; to Boris Ephrussi he owes the discovery of physiological genetics, and to Louis Rapkine the concept that only chemical and molecular descriptions could provide a complete interpretation of the function of living organisms."

 Before his doctoral work, Monod spent a year in the laboratory of Thomas Hunt Morgan at the California Institute of Technology working on Drosophila genetics.
 This was a true revelation for him and probably influenced him on developing a genetic conception of biochemistry and metabolism.

 Monod's interest in the lac operon originated from his doctoral dissertation, which explored the growth of bacteria on mixtures of sugars and documented the sequential utilization of two or more sugars.
-He coined the term diauxie to denote the frequent observations of two distinct growth phases of bacteria grown on two sugars.
+The work was conducted at the University of Paris, with André Lwoff of the Pasteur Institute having provided important advice.
+Monod coined the term diauxie to denote the frequent observations of two distinct growth phases of bacteria grown on two sugars.
 He theorized on the growth of bacterial cultures and promoted the chemostat theory as a powerful continuous culture system to investigate bacterial physiology.

+Monod joined the Pasteur Institute in 1943 and Jacob in 1949.
 The experimental system ultimately used by Jacob and Monod was a common bacterium, E. coli, but the basic regulatory concept (described in the Lac operon article) that was discovered by Jacob and Monod is fundamental to cellular regulation for all organisms.
-The key idea is that E. coli does not bother to waste energy making such enzymes if there is no need to metabolize lactose, such as when other sugars like glucose are available.
+The key idea is that E. coli does not waste energy making such enzymes if there is no need to metabolize lactose, such as when other sugars like glucose are available.
 The type of regulation is called negative gene regulation, as the operon is inactivated by a protein complex that is removed in the presence of lactose (regulatory induction).